Quick Reference To Veterans Cemetery Operation Instructions/Requirements

 - No cost; One United States Flag is provided by National VA to drape the casket or accompany the urn, this generally is obtained by the funeral home for the funeral service.

 - The Department of Defense through the ‘’Honoring Those Who Have Served’’ program provides military funeral service Honors teams to include the folding and presentation of the United States burial flag and playing of taps, these are generally scheduled for the veteran by the funeral home on behalf of the veterans family.
 Honors are performed at Virginia three state veterans cemeteries at the committal shelter/chapel, no funeral services are conducted at the assigned grave site.

 Casket Outer Burial Receptacle/Crypts

-- Concrete/steel outer burial containers are required for in ground casketed burials at the three state veteran cemeteries.
-An outer burial container is an enclosure made of reinforced concrete with a domed lid
+- Outer burial receptacles are required for in-ground casketed burials at the three state veteran cemeteries.
+An outer burial receptacle is an enclosure made of reinforced concrete, steel, or polyurethane.

-- No Cost; USDVA double depth concrete crypts are provided at no cost to the veteran/eligible dependents, these units will fit only a standard size casket.
-These are the same units used at Arlington/Quantico National cemeteries.
+- No Cost: USDVA-provided outer burial receptacles are provided at no cost to the veteran/eligible dependents.
+These are the same units used at Arlington/Quantico National Cemeteries.